basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 ### Local Key

-Fields that are in the local key but not in the partition key are not required for the query.
+Column names that are in the local key but not in the partition key are not required for the query.

 ```
 PRIMARY KEY ((a,b),a,b,c)